Skip to main content

 Victim Bill of Rights

-• Have a right to have any personal property returned when it is no longer needed.
+• Request restitution and the return of personal property when it is no longer needed.

 • Object to a petition for expungement.